This is an optional setup step if you are using ICC with Twilio and wish to leverage Google Dialogflow capabilities.

 - Go to Google Cloud Platform (GCP) Console

-- Create a new project, giving it an appropriate name, organizational domain, and location
+- Create a new project, give it an appropriate name, organizational domain, and location

 Create a Dialogflow Agent